taybin/unicon/README.md

 ### Extending

-Extending Unicon is easy using the MemoryConfig or JsonConfig as a base, depending on the Save needs.
+Extending Unicon is easy using the MemoryConfig or JSONConfig as a base, depending on the Save needs.
 Here is an example implementation using a file with line separated key=value pairs for storage.